+Other notes

-Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
+1 Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
 2 cl.
 13 a reference to the Consolidated Fund may, where the context so requires, be read as if it had been amended to be a reference to the Consolidated Account.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).

-3 Repealed by the Children and Community Services Act 2004 s.
+2 Repealed by the Children and Community Services Act 2004 s.
 250.